worktheclock/replit.github.io/tutorials/04-data-science-and-visualisation-with-repl-it.md

 ## Installing `Matplotlib` and creating a basic line plot

 `Matplotlib` is a third-party library for doing all kinds of plots and graphs in Python.
-We can install it by using Repl.it's "magic import" functionality. `Matplotlib` is a large and powerful library with a lot of functionality, but we only need `pyplot` for now: the module for plotting.
+We can install it by using Replit's "magic import" functionality. `Matplotlib` is a large and powerful library with a lot of functionality, but we only need `pyplot` for now: the module for plotting.

 Create a new Python repl and add the following code.